- Movie Reviews

-Not recommended under 13, parental guidance strongly recommended 13 to 15 (Violence; Disturbing scenes and themes)
+Not suitable under 13, parental guidance strongly recommended to 14 (violence, disturbing scenes and themes)

 This topic contains: